lorrainewanjiku-ship-it/movie-recommendation-app/src/TOOLKIT.md

 - `Math.random()` and `Math.floor()` help generate random numbers

 **Evaluation:** Extremely helpful - introduced me to Svelte's reactivity and event handling.
+**Note:** The ai.moringaschool.com platform was restricted to organization members only and I could not access it.
+Instead, I used Claude AI (claude.ai) as my AI assistant for this project, which provided equivalent learning support through conversational prompts.
 ---

 ### Prompt 3: Adding User Input Feature